nformant1/P2SH/README.md

 # P2SH
 Tutorial on how to deal with very basic P2SH transactions on the Dogecoin blockchain.

+This tutorial is based on https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/10_2_Building_the_Structure_of_P2SH.md and the available information on https://en.bitcoin.it/wiki/Script

+No warranty or guarantee of any kind!
+Use at own risk!

 ## Dependencies
 You will need a
 * Dogecoin Core Wallet to create raw transactions, decode the script and broadcast the TXs (https://github.com/dogecoin/dogecoin)